How it works

 - Lightweight execution: Service components are lightweight WASM binaries ideal for high-frequency, low-latency AVS tasks.

-- Speed: components can run in the WASI environment at near-native speeds, providing a significant advantage over Dockerized AVSs.
+- Speed: Components can run in the WASI environment at near-native speeds, providing a significant advantage over Dockerized AVSs.

 - Low overhead: Instead of each service needing its own dedicated Docker container, the WAVS runtime provides a computational layer that can be used by many components, saving storage and startup time.

-- Dynamic deployment: to upgrade a service, simply upload a new component and update your service metadata to point to the new component.
+- Dynamic deployment: To upgrade a service, simply upload a new component and update your service metadata to point to the new component.
 No more downtime or coordination of new binaries among operators.

 - Security and separation: The WAVS WASI runtime enforces security by sandboxing service components, allowing them to interact with the host (WAVS) only through explicitly permitted WASI APIs.